 Cate Browning grew up in Kailua, a tiny beach town located on the beautiful island of Oahu.
 Like many who grew up in Hawai’i, Cate rode dolphins, surfed to school, and loves SPAM.
 She moved to the “mainland” to pursue a degree in Peace and Conflict Studies at Chapman University.
 After graduating, Cate was honored to join the Girl Rising team.
 She is in charge of coordinating creative content for Girl Rising and daily operations in the Los Angeles office.

-Prior to joining Girl Rising, Smriti worked as SAARC-SAIEVAC’s Program Support Manager India to the Ministry of Women and Child Development (MoWCD) where she provided advocacy, technical support to the Government and represented the Bureau in several events.
-She has worked with UNICEF in varying capacities for issues related to Child Sexual Abuse in India; protection of children affected by HIV and/or AIDS among others.
-Passionate about gender sensitisation, Smriti has also taught a Seminar Course on ‘Law, Society and the Queer’ in National Law University, Delhi.
-She has also spearheaded initiatives to combat child sexual abuse through robust behaviour change communication and advocacy strategies.
-Her efforts pertaining to child rights were recognised and appreciated by the then President of India, Dr. A.P.J.
+Prior to joining Girl Rising, Smriti worked as SAARC-SAIEVAC’s Program Support Manager to the Ministry of Women and Child Development where she provided advocacy and technical support and represented the Bureau in several events.
+She worked with UNICEF in varying capacities related to child sexual abuse in India and protection of children affected by HIV/AIDS.
+Passionate about gender sensitization, Smriti has also taught a seminar course on ‘Law, Society and the Queer’ in National Law University, Delhi.
+She spearheaded initiatives to combat child sexual abuse through robust behavior change communication strategies.
+Her efforts were recognized by the then President of India, Dr. A.P.J.
 Abdul Kalam.
-She holds a Masters Degree in Law with a specialization in Human Rights from National Law School of India University, Bangalore.
+She holds a Masters in Law, with a specialization in Human Rights, from National Law School of India University, Bangalore.
 She is trained in Indian Kathak dance, loves to sing and is also an ardent street photographer.